Boston Red Sox vs New York Yankees - August 03, 2019 Recap

 ''They're human.
 They miss calls,'' Cora said. ''And sometimes we bark at them and then we look at video.
 It's like, oh, he was right.''

-Left-handed-hitting Brett Gardner fell behind 0-2 against the Sale, worked the count even and hit a two-run single up the middle against the 30-year-old left-hander.
-The Yankees nearly got another run on center fielder Jackie Bradley Jr.'s overthrow because the agitated Sale forgot to back up the plate.
-Four pitches later, LeMahieu lined a changeup in the first row of the right-field seats.
+Brett Gardner hit a two-run single as an agitated Sale forgot to back up the plate, and LeMahieu lined a changeup into the first row of the right-field seats for a three-run homer.

 Aaron Judge followed with a double, and when bench coach Ron Roenicke went to the mound to change pitchers, Sale shouted at Estabrook from a distance and also was ejected.